KelvinLinBU/Kelvin_Accounting_API/README.md

 - **Assets:** A list of resources owned by the company, each with a `name` and `value`.
 - **Liabilities:** A list of obligations or debts, each with a `name` and `value`.
 - **Equities:** A list of owner investments or retained earnings, each with a `name` and `value`.

+### Balance Sheet Endpoints
+- `POST /balancesheets`: Create a new balance sheet.
+- `GET /balancesheets`: Retrieve all balance sheets.
+- `GET /balancesheets/{id}`: Retrieve a specific balance sheet by ID.
+- `PUT /balancesheets/{id}`: Update an existing balance sheet.
+- `DELETE /balancesheets/{id}`: Delete a balance sheet by ID.
+- `GET /balancesheets/{id}/pdf`: Generate a PDF for the specified balance sheet.

 ### Using `curl`
 1. Create a new balance sheet: